-Suggested Examination Instructions: The forechest should be evaluated by running your hand down the front to determine depth and from the side to evaluate the correctness of the layback of shoulders, width between blades, the fill and smooth cushioning along with positioning of withers/shoulder blade to the foreleg.
-There should be no prominent protrusion of the point of prosternum, nor should the chest be too wide to prevent correct forward movement.
+Suggested Examination Instructions: The forechest should be evaluated by running your hand down the front to determine depth.
+The chest should fill your cupped palm and your four fingers should fit between the front legs.
+There should be no prominent protrusion of the point of prosternum.
+Examine from the side to evaluate the correctness of the layback of shoulders, width between blades, the fill and smooth cushinging along with positioning of withers/shoulder blade to the foreleg.